Table of Contents

 Limited time Offer

 When the cervix is about 8cm long, contractions tend to come every 8-10 minutes.
 This indicates that the birth canal is steadily opening up.
 At this point, the woman shows increased signs of restlessness and irritability.
 Discomfort continues to grow as the patient experiences cramps in the feet and even contraction amnesia.
 The intervention nurse should assist while changing positions as well as support using pillows.
 It is advisable that a nurse prevents perennial infections.
 The woman should be advised to rest through the contractions as they grow stronger thus adding more pain.
 It is important to help the patient maintain a breathing pattern while talking to her through the instructions.
-The nurse should be vigilant to watch out for any abnormaliities.
+The nurse should be vigilant to watch out for any abnormalities.
 During the expulsion of the fetus, the nurse should be there to encourage open-glottis pushing (Kulesza-Bronczyk, Dobrzycka, Glinska, and Terlikowski, 2013).

 The Role of Nursing in an Obstetric Unit